About CMD+RVL

 Outcomes before platforms.

 CMD+RVL didn't start as a product roadmap or a software stack.
-It started with a discipline: take a real decision, define what must be true, and maintain that truth over time with evidence.
+It started with a discipline: take a real decision, define what the decision depends on, and maintain that record over time with evidence.

 Before there were tools, there were outcomes: